bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise 2

            1. Now you can add (import) some of your own sequences to the 18S file.
-           2. Your own sequences should be named in the same logic as the sequences from NCBI
+           2. Your own sequences should be named in the same logic as the sequences from NCBI.
-           3. As no accession numbers are available for your new sequences, you may replace accession number with ``own``, to quickly identify your own sequence among the others, for example: ``Archegozetes_longisetosus_own_18S``
+           3. As no accession numbers are available for your new sequences, you may replace accession number with ``own``, to quickly identify your own sequence among the others, for example: ``Archegozetes_longisetosus_own_18S``.

            .. important::